March 18th, 2022 | Sterling

 4. Go beyond the first check with Rescreening

-While pre-employment background screening is a great starting step, providing insight into an individual’s personal, financial and professional background – it’s important to remember that this only provides a snapshot at that point in time.
+While pre-employment checks in the UK is a great starting step, providing insight into an individual’s personal, financial and professional background – it’s important to remember that this only provides a snapshot at that point in time.
 Many employers are acknowledging the benefits of an on-going rescreening programme that keeps pace with the lives of their employees.
 We’ve put together a rescreening checklist, with the considerations to get you started!
 This can be accessed here.

 These are just a handful of many actions your organisation can take to mitigate the risks.
 Learn how Sterling is working with organisations such as LEGO Group and the NHS Professionals to safeguard their people and customers.